The Representation Jensen-R\'enyi Divergence: Background

-Here, we propose a divergence based on a novel measure of mutual information that we call representation mutual information.
-This measure has similar properties to Shannon's mutual information and can be estimated from data without making strong assumptions about the data distribution.
+Alternatively, the JS divergence is the mutual information between a random variable $Z$ sampled from the mixture of the two distributions, $Z \sim M$, with a Bernoulli random variable $L \sim \mathrm{Ber}(\frac{1}{2})$ indicating which distribution. $Z|_{L = 0} \sim P$, $Z|_{L = 1} \sim Q$.
+It is straightforward to show that the mutual information $I(Z;L) = H(Z) - H(Z|L) = H(Z) - \frac{1}{2}[H(Z|L\!=\!0) + H(Z|L\!=\!1)] = {\rm JS}(P \parallel Q)$.
+Here, we propose a divergence based on a novel measure of mutual information that we call ``representation mutual information''.
+This measure has similar properties to Shannon's mutual information, but is based on the more general R\'{e}nyi entropy instead of Shannon entropy, and can be estimated from data without making strong assumptions about the data distribution.